jul0105/last-byte.github.io/_posts/2019-01-22-securing-your-macbook2.md

 where the line `root		ALL = (ALL) ALL` means that root can do everything (well, you know... it's root) and the line `%admin		ALL = (ALL) ALL` means that all the accounts beloging to the `admin` group (and that means `antani` too) can use sudo to run anything.
 Just make sure that <mark>no other account except for root and the admin group shows up in the sudoers file unless you specifically intended so</mark>.
 <p class="alert alert-info">
-    <span class="label label-info">NOTE:</span> the following part is for those who went through the first part of this serie as your new account can now decrypt FV2.
+    <span class="label label-info">NOTE:</span> the following part is for those who went through the first part of this series as your new account can now decrypt FV2.
 </p>

 In case you don't want your newly created admin account to be able to decrypt FV2 (and you don't want it to appear on the login screen) run the following command (again, I'm assuming your newly created account's username is `antani`):